-When the federal government used data from the 1840 census to argue that emancipated blacks in the North, compared to those still enslaved, were “more prone to vice and pauperism, accompanied by the bodily and mental effects that caused them deafness, blindness, insanity and idiocy, Smith mounted a campaign to refute the claim.
-In 1975, he became the founding dean of what became the Morehouse School of Medicine, the first predominantly black medical school opened in the United States in the 20th century.
-Numerous buildings had been destroyed in their former neighborhoods, and an estimated 100 blacks died in the riots.
-He was also the first black person to own and operate a pharmacy in the United States and the first black doctor to be published in U.
+In 1975 he became founding dean of what became Morehouse School of Medicine first predominantly black medical school opened in United States in 20th century.
+Numerous buildings had been destroyed in their former neighborhoods and an estimated 100 blacks died in riots.
+He was also first black person to own and operate pharmacy in United States and first black doctor published in U. UU.